anngelicaa/anngelicaa/README.md

 - 👋 Hi, I’m @anngelicaa
 - 👀 I’m interested in learning about data science
 - 🌱 I’m currently studying apps development and learning PL/SQL
-- 📫 You can reach me at angelicavmp@gmail.com

 <!---
 anngelicaa/anngelicaa is a ✨ special ✨ repository because its `README.md` (this file) appears on your GitHub profile.